 If your tenants stop paying rent, the legal steps to take is to serve them with a Form N4 which is an early termination notice for nonpayment of rent and if they don’t pay within fourteen days which is the required notice period then you can file an application with the Landlord and Tenant Board to get them out.
 The process of eviction can take up to three months.

-If the rent has not been paid in full for the month you can serve the notice of non-payment of rent (Form N4).
-This notice gives the tenants fourteen days to pay the outstanding rent and if not then you can apply to the Landlord and Tenant Board for an eviction order.
-If one of them moves out in the meantime you can still proceed to evict the remaining tenant if he/she cannot come up with the rent.
+If the rent has not been paid in full for the month you can serve the notice of non-payment of rent (Form N4) but make sure both names are on the notice.
+This notice gives the tenants fourteen days to pay the outstanding rent and, if not paid within that time, then you can apply to the Landlord and Tenant Board for an eviction order.
+If one of them moves out in the meantime you can still proceed to evict the remaining tenant if he/she cannot pay the rent.

 Two or more persons have signed the lease and one person is not paying their portion of the rent, what can I do?

-The tenant is withholding payment of shared expenses claiming that our contractor created a power surge during renovations.
+The tenant is withholding payment of rent claiming that our contractor created a power surge during renovations, what can I do?

 There is nothing in the law that states that a tenant can withhold payment of rent for this reason.
 The landlord can serve a notice of non-payment of rent in this case and bring the matter to the Landlord and Tenant Board for a decision.